decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-03-26-living-with-asynchrony-the-gather-protocol.markdown

 ## Acknowledgments

-We would like to thank Victor Should for insightful comments.
+We would like to thank Victor Shoup for insightful comments.

 Please answer/discuss/comment/ask on [Twitter](https://twitter.com/ittaia/status/1375454545103499264?s=20).